-Share-Based Payment
+Share-Based Payments

-Equity and cash settled share-based payment
+Equity share-based payments

-The Group issues equity-settled and cash-settled share-based payments to directors and employees which must be measured at fair value and recognised as an expense in profit or loss, with a corresponding increase in equity in the case of equity-settled payments, and liabilities in the case of cash-settled awards.
+The Group issues equity-settled share-based payments to directors and employees which must be measured at fair value and recognised as an expense in profit or loss, with a corresponding increase in equity.
 The fair values of equity-settled payments are measured at the dates of grant using option pricing models, taking into account the terms and conditions upon which the awards are granted.
-Cash-settled share-based payments are measured at their fair value as at the statement of financial position date.
 The fair value is recognised over the period during which employees become unconditionally entitled to the awards, subject to the Group's estimate of the number of awards which will be forfeited, either due to employees leaving the Group prior to vesting or due to non-market-based performance conditions not being met.
 Where an award has market-based performance conditions, the fair value of the award is adjusted for the probability of achieving these via the option pricing model.
-The total amount recognised in the statement of comprehensive income as an expense is adjusted to reflect the actual number of awards that vest, except where forfeiture is due to the failure to meet market-based performance measures.
+The total amount recognised in the statement of income as an expense is adjusted to reflect the actual number of awards that vest, except where forfeiture is due to the failure to meet market-based performance measures.